MakeSchool-Tutorials/Make-Parties/P08-Push-to-Heroku/content.md

 2018-12-14T19:09:02.035080+00:00 app[web.1]: npm ERR! missing script: start
 ```

 Heroku requires a start script.
-So we're going to add that through our `package.json` file
+So we're going to add that through our `package.json` file.

+> [info]
+>
+> Even if you don't receive any of these errors, it's important to still follow these steps so that your setup for heroku is correct.

 # Adding Your Procfile

 Heroku calls `npm start` when it starts an node project.
-So you have to define that script in our `package.json` file.
+So you have to define that script in the `package.json` file.

+> [action]
+>
+> Open `package.json` and add the following "start" script to it:
+>
 ```json
 ...
   "scripts": {